Graduate School Requirements and Policies

 The grades S (satisfactory) and U (unsatisfactory) are used for courses of study involving research undertaken for the thesis or dissertation and for certain courses and seminars so designated.
 The letter I (incomplete) is used for excused unfinished work.
 Graduate students have one year to make arrangements with the instructor to remove the incomplete.
 If the grade of I (incomplete) is not removed within three calendar years, it will remain on the transcript.
 Incomplete grades may not be used for program credit.
 Grades of S, U, I, and all grades in courses below the 400 level are not included in the academic average.

-To qualify for continuation of degree student status and for graduation, a cumulative average of B (3.00 on a 4.00 scale) in all work is required, except for courses approved for no program credit prior to registration in the course.
+To qualify for continuation of degree student status and for graduation, a cumulative average of B (3.00 on a 4.00 scale) in all work is required.
 At any time when the academic record indicates unsatisfactory performance, the student’s status is subject to review.
 A student who fails to maintain a satisfactory grade point average or to make acceptable progress toward the degree may be dismissed as a graduate student.

 Master’s Degree.
 There are no major or minor area requirements for the master’s degree.
 However, no degree can be awarded for the accumulation of credits without a planned and approved Program of Study.
 Courses for the degree are expected to be concentrated in the student’s field of interest and related areas to produce a well-developed and coherent program.